Katie Porter Didn't Need Her Whiteboard To Tell Us How Trump Is "Failing" America

 Advertisement

+“And, some of the frustrations of technology that a lot of us are familiar with now for work are also happening to kids.
+My son was told that he needs to adjust his screen so his P.E. teacher can see him do push-ups.
+This is not a professional workout video, this is his little tiny cramped bedroom!
+He can barely even do a push-up in his bedroom, much less get the screen perfectly angled.”

 You and Sen. Kamala Harris recently wrote a letter to the Trump administration asking for guidance for schools nationwide on how to reopen safely, and you said you never heard back.
-Meanwhile, recent reports show that top officials at the White House pressured the CDC to downplay the risk of sending children back to school in person.
+Meanwhile, recent reports show that top White House officials pressured the CDC to downplay the risk of sending children back to school in-person.
 How has this lack of guidance affected your own life?

 “We have known about COVID since February, and when schools closed in many places in March like they did in California, that should have immediately triggered a planning process led first and foremost by the CDC, by infectious disease experts, to work collaboratively with the Department of Education and school districts to come up with guidelines.
 We missed a lot of opportunities.
 In my area, for example, a lot of learning could have potentially been moved outside, which we now know is much, much safer.
 They could have put up tents and temporary structures.
-Instead what we got from the CDC is radio silence.
+Instead, what we got from the CDC is radio silence.

-“What we’ve seen this president do over and over again is shift responsibility for planning to deal with this pandemic from the federal government, from President Trump, down to individual parents, and so each parent — including me — had to make very agonizing choices without information, without clear guidance.
+“What we’ve seen this president do over and over again is shift responsibility for planning to deal with this pandemic from the federal government, from President Trump, down to individual parents, and so each parent — including me — had to make very agonizing choices without information or clear guidance.
 I’m so grateful that my kids’ school district has been helpful.
 That makes me feel okay about my kids returning part-time to school.
-But I have no confidence in [Secretary of Education] Betsy DeVos and the CDC, doing anything on their part other than exert political pressure.
+But I have no confidence in [Secretary of Education] Betsy DeVos and the CDC.
 And so, I think it makes families feel really isolated in trying to navigate a very complicated infectious disease.”

 Advertisement

-Last night in the debate, Trump once again refused to acknowledge the threats of climate change.
-Being in California, how have you seen the effect of the wildfires play out where you live?
+Last night during the debate, Trump once again refused to acknowledge the threats of climate change and lied about his own record.
+Being in California, how have you seen the effects of the wildfires play out where you live?

-You grilled Postmaster General Louis DeJoy back in August on the cost-cutting measures he had made that have slowed down the U.S. Postal Service.
+You grilled Postmaster General Louis DeJoy back in August on the cost-cutting measures he had made that have slowed down the U.S. Postal Service ahead of the election.
 In your view, has any progress been made since to improve the USPS so there are fewer problems with mail-in ballots?

 “Postmaster General DeJoy refused at that hearing to commit to reversing the changes that he made that have slowed down mail.
 So we are still seeing a delay in mail.
 I think what we have been able to do — with no help from DeJoy — is be able to talk to voters about different ways they can vote instead of the mail, and about the importance of early voting, allowing more time.
-We’ve seen local officials come up with different methods; drop boxes, drive-through, and others, so I think that combined with the message that you need to allow more time, we’re working to solve this problem despite DeJoy — he is doing nothing to help here.”
+We’ve seen local officials come up with different methods; drop boxes, drive-through, and others, so I think that we’re working to solve this problem despite DeJoy — he is doing nothing to help here.”